jorisvink/sanctum/README.md

 Sanctum tunnels are always peer-to-peer and end-to-end encrypted.

-If one or both peers are behind NAT you can use sanctum's cathedrals as a discovery and relay service (relay only if p2p does not work due to NAT constraints).
+If one or both peers are behind NAT you can use sanctum's cathedral mode as a discovery and relay service (relay only if p2p does not work due to NAT constraints).

 See [The Reliquary](https://reliquary.se), a community driven sanctum cathedral setup.

+It is entirely possible to set up your own cathedrals.

 ## Privilege separation